 Looking up.
 His arm extends into the field of view, gloved hand gripping the edge of the small bridge while flecks of dust create light rays over a startled, magenta colored curl-up.

-Mario hangs before climbing with his heart rate.
-He stands to capture a 360 degree view, catching a regular idling on the only steps to the bottom water channel.
+He hangs before climbing with his heart rate, standing to capture a 360 degree view.
+He stops a regular idling on the only steps to the bottom water channel.
 The regular looks up and flashes an obscene emote.

 “Nice recorder, newb.
 How much did you pay for it?”
 Emphasis on “pay”, like spitting out an ugly verb.